You really can’t get any easier, or delicious, than this Fried Cabbage with Beef Bacon recipe!

 When the bacon is cooked, scoop it out onto a plate lined with paper towels.
 Set it aside for later.

 Toss the sliced cabbage into the skillet.
-Add some salt and pepper and stir the cabbage to coat it in the bacon drippings.
+Add some salt and pepper and stir the cabbage to coat it in the beef bacon drippings.

 Cover the skillet and cook the cabbage on low heat until the steam has softened the cabbage.